DP World London Gateway Logistics Park is located on the same site as one of the world's fastest growing container ports

 Major roads include:

-A13: DP World London Gateway has direct dual carriageway access to the A13, which is currently being upgraded to a three-carriageway A-road.
-This provides access to the M25, which is 10 miles away.
+A13: DP World London Gateway has direct dual carriageway access to the A13, which is currently being upgraded to a three-lane A-road.
+This provides access to the M25, which is just 10 miles away.

 A127: The A127 offers an alternative to the A13, providing access to the A12 or M25.